thecodework/personal-finance/README.md

     webpack && npm run dev

 ## Tests and Coverage
 For unit test `mocha` and `chai` is being used.
-And using `istanbul` for generating code coverage repot.
+And using `istanbul` for generating code coverage report.

     npm run test